Dr. Kirath Sidhu

 Quitting Shisha: What Actually Works

 One session delivers the puff-volume of a full pack.
 The chemistry is not the hard part; the social architecture of the cafe is.
-The Cafe Rebuild and the friend-group quit.
+The Habit Breaker and the friend-group quit.

 READ → 9 min